This article is updated regularly. The last update was in April 2023.

 Read on to discover the 15 best languages to learn, whether you’re planning a new career with a fabulous translation company – like ours! – or simply looking to expand your mind.

 Some of these may seem obvious choices, but others less so.
 After all, how do you define which are the most useful languages?
 If you’re off on holiday to France, then French would probably be most useful to you.
-If your company is opening a new office in Germany, it might be time to start practising your Deutsche.
+If your company is opening a new office in Germany, it might be time to start practicing your Deutsche.
+It all depends on your personal and professional objectives.

 To kick things off, we’ve looked at languages by their number of speakers.
 If you’re really on a journey of linguistic discovery this year, we highly recommend checking out the article below on the differences between languages and dialects.
-In the meantime, let’s crack on with our list of the most important languages to learn.
+In the meantime, let’s move on to our list of the most important languages to learn.

 Ah, English.
 The so-called “global language” of the world.
 It has more speakers than any other language when you combine native speakers (375 million) with those who speak it as a second language, producing a total of 1.5 billion speakers and continuously counting.
 English is recognised as an official language in 67 countries, including the U.S.A and Canada in the North Hemisphere, the United Kingdom in Europe, South Africa and Ghana in Africa, India and the Philippines in Asia, and Australia and New Zealand at the Southern Hemisphere, giving you plenty of scope to put your learning to the test as you traverse the world.